-Without understanding the root cause of the problem, conventional medicine has little to offer AID sufferers.
+We have a wealth of experience across our practitioners in working with many different autoimmune diseases; helping people to manage their conditions, and in some cases, to live a symptom-free life.
+Without understanding the root cause of the problem, conventional medicine has little to offer sufferers of autoimmune diseases.
 At the London Clinic of Nutrition, we use a different approach – based on the latest research in functional medicine.

 Some of the areas we pay particular attention to are gut health (healing the leaky gut), toxicity (such as heavy metals) and identifying any bacterial and viral infections present.
 It is also important to identify undiagnosed gluten sensitivity.
 All of these causes can be identified using accurate state of the art testing.

 An autoimmune disease diet will normally consist of the avoidance of foods that trigger symptoms.
-A low lectin diet is often a good approach and is often part of the rationale for the autoimmune paleo diet.
 Personalised nutrition is important and can be discussed in more detail at a consultation.

 - Understand the root causes of your symptoms

 - Find the appropriate meal plans for you